-Mental Illness and/or Substance Dependence and Abuse Covered Services In-network Provider Out-of-network Provider Inpatient Services Deductible and Coinsurance Deductible and Coinsurance Outpatient Services Office Visit Telehealth Services (by a designated provider) Deductible and Coinsurance \$10 Copay Deductible and Coinsurance Not Covered All Other Outpatient Items & Services Deductible and Coinsurance Deductible and Coinsurance Emergency Care Services (services received in a Hospital emergency room setting) FacilityProfessional Services Deductible and Coinsurance Deductible and Coinsurance In-network level of benefits In-network level of benefits
+Mental Illness and/or Substance Dependence and Abuse Covered Services In-network Provider Out-of-network Provider Inpatient Services Deductible and Coinsurance Deductible and Coinsurance Outpatient Services Office Visit Deductible and Coinsurance Deductible and Coinsurance Telehealth Services Deductible and Coinsurance Not Covered All Other Outpatient Items & Services Deductible and Coinsurance Deductible and Coinsurance Emergency Care Services (services received in a Hospital emergency room setting) Facility Deductible and Coinsurance In-network level of benefits Professional Services Deductible and Coinsurance In-network level of benefits

-Other Covered Services - Illness or Injury In-network Provider Out-of-network Provider Acupuncture Not Covered Not Covered Advanced Diagnostic Imaging (CT, MRI, MRA, MRS, PET & SPECT scans and other Nuclear Medicine) Deductible and Coinsurance Deductible and Coinsurance Ambulance (to the nearest facility for appropriate care) • Ground Ambulance Deductible and Coinsurance In-network level of benefits Air Ambulance Deductible and Coinsurance Deductible and Coinsurance (In-network level of benefits if due to an emergency) Biofeedback Deductible and Coinsurance Deductible and Coinsurance Bone Anchored Hearing Aids (BAHA) Cochlear implants Deductible and Coinsurance Deductible and Coinsurance Dermatological Services Same as any other illness Same as any other illness Diabetic Services Services include education, self-management training, podiatric appliances and equipment.
+Other Covered Services - Illness or Injury In-network Provider Out-of-network Provider Acupuncture Not Covered Not Covered Advanced Diagnostic Imaging (CT, MRI, MRA, MRS, PET & SPECT scans and other Nuclear Medicine) Deductible and Coinsurance Deductible and Coinsurance Ambulance (to the nearest facility for appropriate care) • Ground Ambulance Deductible and Coinsurance In-network level of benefits Air Ambulance Deductible and Coinsurance Deductible and Coinsurance (In-network level of benefits if due to an emergency) Biofeedback Deductible and Coinsurance Deductible and Coinsurance Bone Anchored Hearing Aids and Cochlear Implants Deductible and Coinsurance Deductible and Coinsurance Dermatological Services Same as any other illness Same as any other illness Diabetic Services Services include education, self-management training, podiatric appliances and equipment.
 Deductible and Coinsurance Deductible and Coinsurance Ourable Medical Equipment and Supplies (including Prosthetics) (rental or purchase, whichever is least costly; rental shall not exceed the cost of purchasing) Deductible and Coinsurance Deductible and Coinsurance Eye Glasses or Contact Lenses Only covered if required because of a change in prescription as a result of intraocular surgery or ocular injury (must be within 12 months of surgery or injury) Deductible and Coinsurance Deductible and Coinsurance

 Other Covered Services - Illness or Injury In-network Provider Out-of-network Provider

 Hearing Aids Not Covered Not Covered

 Home Health Aide and Skilled Nursing

 Home Health Aide (limited to 60 days per

 Calendar Year) Deductible and Coinsurance Deductible and Coinsurance

 Skilled Nursing Care (limited to 8 hours per

 day)

 Home Infusion Therapy Deductible and Coinsurance Deductible and Coinsurance

 Hospice Services Deductible and Coinsurance Deductible and Coinsurance

 Independent Laboratory

 Diagnostic Deductible and Coinsurance In-network level of benefits

-Preventive Same as Preventive Services In- network level of benefits Same as Preventive Services In- network level of benefits
+Preventive Same as Preventive Services In- Same as Preventive Services In-

-Infertility network rever or benefits network level of benefits
+network level of benefits network level of benefits

+Infertility

 Services to diagnose Same as any other illness Same as any other illness

 Treatment to promote fertility Not Covered Not Covered

-Nicotine Addiction 1101 0010100
+Nicotine Addiction

 Medical services and therapy Same as Substance Dependence and Abuse Same as Substance Dependence and Abuse

 Nicotine addiction classes &

 alternative therapy, such as Not Covered Not Covered

 acupuncture

 Obesity

 Non-surgical treatment Not Covered Not Covered

 Surgical Treatment Not Covered Not Covered

 Oral Surgery and Dentistry

 Services such as impacted wisdom teeth,

 incision and drainage abscesses, excision of

 tumors and cysts and bone grafts to the jaw.
 Deductible and Coinsurance Deductible and Coinsurance

-Dental treatment when due to an accidental
+Dental treatment when due to an accidental Deductible and Comparance

 injury to naturally healthy teeth (treatment

 related to accidents must be provided within

 12 months of the date of injury).
-5 1 171 16 1 5 1 221 16 3

 Organ and Tissue Transplantation Deductible and Coinsurance Deductible and Coinsurance

 Ostomy Supplies Deductible and Coinsurance Deductible and Coinsurance